WashingtonYandun/WashingtonYandun/README.md

 ## My GitHub Stats:

-There are some of my stats, of the work i've done until now
+There are some of my stats, of the work i've done until now.

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=WashingtonYandun&theme=nord)